 GAD can result in poor sleep and be made worse by it, so it’s important to avoid behavior that gets in the way of a good night’s sleep, such as:

 - Using your laptop or smartphone close to bedtime

 - Regularly staying up late

 This means ensuring you get an adequate intake of whole grains, fruits, and vegetables, and avoid junk food, processed food, and refined sugar.

 Physical activity—whether it’s community sports, cardio, or weight lifting—helps alleviate the symptoms of GAD, allowing you to feel calmer and more relaxed.

 Transcranial magnetic stimulation (TMS) is a revolutionary, non-invasive GAD treatment.
-It involves placing a magnetic coil on your head, which generates a painless electromagnetic wave, much like an MRI scan.
+It involves placing a magnetic coil on your head, which generates an electromagnetic wave, much like an MRI scan.